 Force Close iMessage and Restart

 Sometimes rebooting an app gets things back to normal.
-On your iPhone (or other iDevice), simply double click your Home button and then swipe up on the Messages App to close it.
+On your iPhone (or another iDevice), simply double-click your Home button and then swipe up on the Messages App to close it.

 - Double-click the Home button to see your most recently used apps